 Proposal Template proposal

-Summary:Agreed that it's suggested that proposals be drafted according to a specific template which provides for certain categories of information
+Summary:Proposals should be drafted according to a specific template which provides for certain categories of information.

 Proposal:"We suggest that proposals coming to the whole group be drafted according to this template."

 You are a member of a cohousing community and you've been thinking.

 Maybe you see something that needs improvement, or perhaps you have a new idea, or read something in the Cohousing Journal that sounded really cool.

 Now you want your community to do something about it!

 Float the idea with a few friends in the community.
 This will help put your thoughts in order and reveal anything obvious you should know about.